 Where do most foreigners live in Bangkok?

 Foreign expats live all over Bangkok but often choose their locations depending on where they work, or where their kids go to school.
-Many consular staff, for example, live in areas of Lang Suan and Witthayu roads, which are convenient for the nearby embassies.
+Consular staff, for example, live in areas of Lang Suan and Witthayu roads, which are convenient for the nearby embassies.
 Teachers, on the other hand, often live in outskirt areas where lower living costs better suit their salaries (places like Sukhumvit’s On Nut area and the Thonburi side of the river).

 Where do Thai celebrities live?